 3. Arattupuzha Pooram: Conclave of Gods in the Lap of Nature

 Arattupuzha Pooram celebrated in March / April is regarded as the oldest of all temple festivals of Kerala.
 It is held in the premises of the 3000-year old Arattupuzha Sree Sastha Temple in Thrissur district.
-Deities from 23 neighbouring temples are brought here in a grand procession and worshipped with a belief that Gods and Goddesses visit Lord Ayyappa, the presiding deity of Sree Sastha Temple to pay obeisance.
+Deities from 23 neighboring temples are brought here in a grand procession and worshipped with a belief that Gods and Goddesses visit Lord Ayyappa, the presiding deity of Sree Sastha Temple to pay obeisance.

-4. Chettikulangara Bharani: Magnificent Fusion of Art, Ritual and Architecture
+4. Chettikulangara Bharani: Magnificent Fusion of Art, Ritual, and Architecture

-Chettikulangara Bharani festival, celebrated in the Bharani Nakshatra of the Malayalam month Kumbha (February/March) at the Chettikulangara Devi Temple in Alappuzha district, is one of the most exciting temple festivals of Kerala.
+Chettikulangara Bharani Temple festival of Kerala is celebrated in the Bharani Nakshatra of the Malayalam month Kumbha (February/March) at the Chettikulangara Devi Temple in Alappuzha district, is one of the most exciting main Temple festivals of Kerala.
 The remarkable events called Kettukazhcha and Kuthiyottam are the highlights of the festival.
 Kettukazhcha is a ritualistic offering by the devotees to their Goddess in the form of an amazing visual display of six huge temple cars called ‘Kuthiras’, five chariots known as ‘Therus’, and gigantic effigies of Bhima and Hanuman, which represent the architectural excellence of the people of the region.

 Thousands of people from different parts of the country and abroad participate in this magnificent event and enjoy the blessings of Sree Chettikulangara Bhagavathy.
 Due to the spectacular visual display of the festival, it is under the consideration of UNESCO to be recognized with the status of Intangible Cultural Heritage.

-5. Uthralikavu Pooram: Excellence of Fireworks, Music and Merriment
+5. Uthralikavu Pooram: Excellence of Fireworks, Music, and Merriment

-Uthralikavu Pooram is celebrated at Sri Rudhiramahakalikavu Temple at Wadakkancherry in Thrissur district in the month of February / March.
-This pooram is famous for its grand fireworks, Panchavadyam orchestra and elephant parade, in addition to several cultural programs and folk art forms.
-Three desams (regions) surrounding the Kali Temple organize the festival in competitive spirit to excel each other in every event.
-Festivities start with flag hoisting ceremony, seven days before the main pooram and various folk art forms like Poothan, Thira, Kummatti, Kalakali, Nayadi, etc. are performed every day.
+Uthralikavu Pooram festival is celebrated at Sri Rudhiramahakalikavu Temple at Wadakkancherry in Thrissur district in the month of February / March.
+This Pooram is famous for its grand fireworks, Panchavadyam orchestra, and elephant parade, in addition to several cultural programs and folk art forms.
+Three desams (regions) surrounding the Kali Temple organize the festival in a competitive spirit to excel each other in every event.
+Festivities start with flag hoisting ceremony, seven days before the main Pooram and various folk art forms like Poothan, Thira, Kummatti, Kalakali, Nayadi, etc. are performed every day.

 The magnificence of the unique firework is the major attraction of the festival, which is a remarkable event to watch, especially due to the peculiar landscape of the area with several hills surrounding a low valley.